-16. Nondiscrimination Clause

-- (a) The conduct of the parties to this sub grant agreement will be in accordance with Title VI of the Civil Rights Act of 1964, and the Rules and Regulations promulgated there under and the provisions of WIOA, Section 188.
+- 16. Nondiscrimination Clause - (a) The conduct of the parties to this sub grant agreement will be in accordance with Title VI of the Civil Rights Act of 1964, and the Rules and Regulations promulgated there under and the provisions of WIOA, Section 188.
 In addition, the parties will conform to the following: - 1.
-During the performance of this sub grant agreement, Grantee and Subcontractors shall not unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (cancer), age (over 40), marital status, pregnancy disability and denial of family care leave.
-Grantees and Subcontractors shall insure that the evaluation and treatment of their employees and applicants for employment are free from such discrimination and harassment.
-Grantee and Subcontractor shall comply with the provisions of the Fair Employment and Housing Act (Government Code, Section 12900 g-f, et seq.) and the applicable regulations promulgated there under California Code of Regulations, Title 2, and Section 7285. et seq.
+During the performance of this sub grant agreement, Subrecipient and Subcontractors shall not unlawfully discriminate, harass or allow harassment, against any employee or applicant for employment because of sex, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (cancer), age (over 40), marital status, pregnancy disability and denial of family care leave.
+Subrecipient s and Subcontractors shall insure that the evaluation and treatment of their employees and applicants for employment are free from such discrimination and harassment.
+Subrecipient and Subcontractor shall comply with the provisions of the Fair Employment and Housing Act (Government Code, Section 12900 g-f, et seq.) and the applicable regulations promulgated there under California Code of Regulations, Title 2, and Section 7285. et seq.
 The applicable regulations of the Fair Employment and Housing Commission implementing Government Code, Section 12990(a-f), set forth in Chapter 5, Division 4 of Title 2 of the California Code of Regulations are incorporated into this sub grant agreement or its subcontractors shall give written notice of their obligations under this clause to labor organizations with which they have a collective bargaining or other agreement. - 2.
-This Grantee shall include the nondiscrimination and compliance provisions of this clause in all Subcontracts to perform work under the sub grant agreement.

-3. This Grantee agrees to conform to federal nondiscrimination provisions of the Wagner-Peyser Act and other federal nondiscrimination requirements referenced in Title 29 CFR, Part 37.
+This Subrecipient shall include the nondiscrimination and compliance provisions of this clause in all Subcontracts to perform work under the sub grant agreement. - 3.
+This Subrecipient agrees to conform to federal nondiscrimination provisions of the Wagner-Peyser Act and other federal nondiscrimination requirements referenced in Title 29 CFR, Part 37. - 17.
+Indemnification - (a) The following provision applies only if the Subrecipient is a governmental entity: Pursuant to the provision of Section 895.4 of the California Government Code, each party agrees to indemnify and hold the other party harmless from all liability for damage to persons or property arising out of or resulting from acts or omissions of the indemnifying party. - (b) The following provision applies only if the Subrecipient is a non-governmental entity: The Subrecipient agrees to the extent permitted by law, to indemnify, defend and save harmless the Grantor, its officers, agents and employees from any and all claims and losses accruing or resulting to any and all Contractors, Subcontractors, materials persons, laborers and any other persons, firms or corporations, furnishing or supplying work, services, materials, or supplies in connection with the performance of this agreement, and from any and all claims and losses accruing or resulting to any persons, firms or corporations which may be injured or damaged by the Subrecipient in the performance of this sub grant agreement.